-In addition to meeting the eligible entity requirements outlined above, applications for the Justice for Families Program must also meet the requirements below.
+In addition to meeting the eligible entity requirements outlined above, applications for the Disability Grant Program must also meet the requirements below.
 All certification and other eligibility related documents must be current and developed in accordance with the FY 2016 solicitation.